tseleski/JustNote/README.md

 ## Notebooks

 Users can organize their notes into notebooks.
 Notebooks can be created, renamed, and deleted.
-They can fiter notes based on a notebook.
+Users can filter notes based on a notebook.

 ## Tags

 Users can place multiple tags on notes.
-They can remove tags from individual notes, or delete tags altogether.
-They can fiter notes based on a tag.
+They can remove tags from individual notes, or delete a tag from all their notes.
+They can filter notes based on a tag.

 ![tags](app/assets/images/tags.png)